-- Where a concern about a pupil's welfare is identified, the risks to that pupil's welfare will be assessed and appropriate action will be taken to reduce the risks identified. - 22.2 The format of risk assessment may vary and may be included as part of the Academy's overall response to a welfare issue, including the use of individual pupil welfare plans (including Education, Health and Care Plans, behaviour plans, as appropriate).
-Regardless of the form used, the Academy's approach to promoting pupil welfare will be systematic and pupil focused. - 22.3 The Principal / Head teacher / Name has overall responsibility for ensuring that matters which affect pupil welfare are adequately risk assessed and for ensuring that the relevant findings are implemented, monitored and evaluated as required. - 22.4 Day to day responsibility to carry out risk assessments under this policy will be delegated to Senior Leaders who have / has been properly trained in, and tasked with, carrying out the particular assessment.
+- 23.1 Where a concern about a pupil's welfare is identified, the risks to that pupil's welfare will be assessed and appropriate action will be taken to reduce the risks identified. - 23.2 The format of risk assessment may vary and may be included as part of the Academy's overall response to a welfare issue, including the use of individual pupil welfare plans (including Education, Health and Care Plans, behaviour plans, as appropriate).
+Regardless of the form used, the Academy's approach to promoting pupil welfare will be systematic and pupil focused. - 23.3 The Principal / Head teacher/ Name has overall responsibility for ensuring that matters which affect pupil welfare are adequately risk assessed and for ensuring that the relevant findings are implemented, monitored and evaluated as required. - 23.4 Day to day responsibility to carry out risk assessments under this policy will be delegated to Senior Leaders who have / has been properly trained in, and tasked with, carrying out the particular assessment.

-23 Record keeping
+24 Record keeping

-- 23.1 All records created in accordance with this policy are managed in accordance with Academy policies that apply to the retention and destruction of records. - 23.2 The Academy will establish and maintain a strong and effective system for data recording including all parts of behaviour culture that is collected from a range of sources and that is regularly objectively analysed and monitored by appropriate skilled staff. - 23.3 The Academy will keep a separate record for: - 23.3.1 allegations and concerns reported in respect of: - (a) sexual harassment or sexual violence; - (b) bullying, discriminatory and prejudiced behaviour, either directly or indirectly, including racist, sexist, disability and homophobic / bi-phobic / transphobic bullying, use of derogatory language and racist incidents. - 23.4 The Academy will keep a record of any search by a member of staff for a 'prohibited item' and all searches conducted by police officers.
-This will be recorded in the academy's safeguarding reporting system. - 23.5 The Academy will keep a separate record of sanctions imposed for serious misbehaviour.
-The record will include: - 23.5.1 the name and year group of the pupil concerned; - 23.5.2 the nature and date of the offence; - 23.5.3 the sanction imposed and reason for it; and - 23.5.4 the name of the person imposing the sanction
+- 24.1 All records created in accordance with this policy are managed in accordance with Academy policies that apply to the retention and destruction of records. - 24.2 The Academy will establish and maintain a strong and effective system for data recording including all parts of behaviour culture that is collected from a range of sources and that is regularly objectively analysed and monitored by appropriate skilled staff. - 24.3 The Academy will keep a separate record for: - 24.3.1 allegations and concerns reported in respect of: - (a) sexual harassment or sexual violence; - (b) bullying, discriminatory and prejudiced behaviour, either directly or indirectly, including racist, sexist, disability and homophobic / bi-phobic / transphobic bullying, use of derogatory language and racist incidents. - 24.4 The Academy will keep a record of any search by a member of staff for a 'prohibited item' and all searches conducted by police officers.
+This will be recorded in the academy's safeguarding reporting system. - 24.5 The Academy will keep a separate record of sanctions imposed for serious misbehaviour.
+The record will include: - 24.5.1 the name and year group of the pupil concerned; - 24.5.2 the nature and date of the offence;

-- 23.5.5 [identifying whether these are relating to boarding]. - 23.6 This record will be reviewed regularly by the Principal / Head teacher so that patterns in behaviour can be identified and managed appropriately.
-This will also help if / when responding to any complaints about the way a case has been handled by the Academy. - 23.7 This record will be review by the Proprietor / Behaviour and Discipline Committee will in order to evaluate all data recorded in order to meet their / its obligations under this policy and, in particular, establish any trends (for example, in respect of particular socio-economic groups, or groups with a protected characteristic). - 23.8 The records created in accordance with this policy may contain personal data.
+- 24.5.3 the sanction imposed and reason for it; and - 24.5.4 the name of the person imposing the sanction - 24.6 This record will be reviewed regularly by the Principal / Head teacher so that patterns in behaviour can be identified and managed appropriately.
+This will also help if / when responding to any complaints about the way a case has been handled by the Academy. - 24.7 This record will be review by the Proprietor / Behaviour and Discipline Committee will in order to evaluate all data recorded in order to meet their / its obligations under this policy and, in particular, establish any trends (for example, in respect of particular socio-economic groups, or groups with a protected characteristic). - 24.8 The records created in accordance with this policy may contain personal data.
 The Academy's use of this personal data will be in accordance with data protection law.
 The Academy has published on its website privacy notices which explain how the Academy will use personal data.

-24 Version control
+25 Version control and Approvals